A Simple Truth Why Paper Planners Are Not For Everyone

 I am addicted to paper planners.
 I am addicted to those beautiful, smooth, magical pages.
-They smell of dreams.
-They smell of promise of something new and exciting.
+They smell of promise - of something new and exciting.

 Hands up if you end up buying a new planner pretty much every time you enter a bookstore?